-This degree is especially effective for students interested in emerging fields or who want to remain open to changing career plans.
+This liberal arts degree is especially effective for students interested in emerging fields or who want to remain open to changing career plans.
 Many students select this major because they see a societal problem they want to help solve, or they are interested in an academic program not currently offered at Appalachian – or one not easily pigeon-holed in one discipline.
 Professors teaching the course Interdisciplinary Connections: Design (IDS 2002) will guide you in putting together a clear, defensible statement of your goals and developing a contract that consists of 24 semester hours from your selected disciplines.

 Employment: Many students move directly into their chosen careers.
 Given the wide range of interests covered by students through the self-designed degree program, our graduates have gone into a wide range of careers in healthcare, education, the entertainment industry, museums and cultural heritage sites, new media design, marketing and many other professional fields.